-The MRC/Wellcome Trust Human Developmental Biology Resource (HDBR) is an ongoing collection of human embryonic and foetal material ranging from 4 to 12 weeks of development.
+The MRC/Wellcome Trust Human Developmental Biology Resource (HDBR) is a unique tissue bank providing the international scientific community with an ongoing collection of human embryonic and fetal material ranging from 3 to 20 weeks of development.

 The HDBR provides human embryonic and fetal tissue that is used for scientific and medical advancement, primarily for studies into congenital disease and to uncover the underlying developmental processes that characterise what makes us human (eg higher brain function, language).

 Researchers can request access to tissue - which is available free of charge - following registration with the resource.
 The HDBR is a licensed HTA tissue bank and as our research ethics approval extends to cover all registered UK projects, most UK users of the bank will not be required to apply for their own ethics approval.

 Tissue is available to be used to generate cell lines or to isolate stem cells, and can be provided as paraffin wax blocks or sectioned on to microscope slides for gene expression studies.
 Protein, RNA, cDNA and genomic DNA extracted from specific stages and tissues can also be supplied.